 Select the headings below to read more about the recycling coffee sacks project:

-The technology curriculum component focus for this unit was technological products.
+The technology learning area component focus for this unit was technological products.
 The teacher Dorothy Hutton decided to also assess against outcome development and evaluation because creating the reading bag provided useful evidence for this component.

 To explore these components, follow the links below:

 - Outcome development and evaluation indicators of progression